kbrgl/website/data/posts/first-byte-latency.md

 ---
 title: Minimizing first-byte latency for audio on the web
-subtitle: A few easy, high impact fixes, and one stretch fix
+subtitle: A few easy, high impact fixes, and one hard one.
 date: 2025-03-10
 hidden: true
 ---